mccullsab/JAVA-APR2023/Java5BeltReview/readme.md

 ### Requirements & Details
 1. completed & submitted 90% of core assignments (10/11)
+2. Finished at least 1 code review
-2. Offical exam day: Week 3 Day 3.
+3. Offical exam day: Week 3 Day 3.
 (No algo on that day)
-3. If you are taking the exam on other dates, you have to attend the algo session first.
+4. If you are taking the exam on other dates, you have to attend the algo session first.
-3. Last day of exam: Week 4 Day 3 (Next Wednesday)
+5. Last day of exam: Week 4 Day 3 (Next Wednesday)

 ### NO CHEATING
 1. Zero-tolerance in cheating. *Students who are found cheating will be expelled from the program immediately*